aanatoly/fbpanel/docs/guidelines.md

 ##### note1
-Github delays closing of the issue, until commit with `closes #NN` merges into `muster`.
+Github delays closing of the issue, until commit with `closes #NN` merges into `master`.
 Which in our case happends quite rare.
 So to make issue tracker reflect real situation, we close it manually.